Pak9999/ProjectG6/README.md

 # Away

-A travel site based on articles with are stored in different level like Contintent, Counrty, Region, City and Point of intresst.
+A travel site based on articles which are stored in different levels like Continent, Country, Region, City and Point of interest.

 ## Screenshots